markbellingham/Congo-Tutorial/README.md

 Submit order to the database

-Retrieve a list or previous orders from the database
+Retrieve a list of previous orders from the database

 Admin features - edit / delete album - edit track list